zdannar/resume/resume.md

 **_Company Impact:_**

-* I am currently one of four employees who know how deploy a "Cloud Pod", full product supporting environment, from the ground up.
-Created and maintain documentation for processes and systems deployment of product support environments.
+* I was one of four employees who know how deploy a "Cloud Pod", full product supporting environment, from the ground up.
+Created and maintained documentation for processes and systems deployment of product support environments.